So you love flowers and dream of starting your own floristry business, but just don’t know where you’ll get the capital to buy a premises?

 In contrast to commercial florists, independent florists rely on their unique style to gain clients.
 They typically operate from rented or home studio spaces and work closely with their clients to design floral creations that are artworks in themselves.
 This would mostly be for events such as weddings or big birthday celebrations, as well as styled fashion shoots.

 Technically, you don’t need any diplomas or certificates to practice as a florist.
-If you can arrange a beautiful bouquet, clients would hardly care about your academic background.
+If you can arrange a beautiful bouquet, clients are unlikely to care about your academic background.

 Should you need a more structured approach, however, there are a number of floristry courses across the UK.
 Here are a few popular options.

 - UK School of Floristry offers a full range of courses – from beginners to advanced – covering topics such as ‘starting out in business’, ‘wedding floristry’ and ‘social media for florists’.
-Course fees range between £145 (for a 1-day introduction) to £999 (for a 5-day wedding masterclass).
+Course fees range between £125 (for a 1-day introduction) to £999 (for a 6-day career course).

-- Academy of Flowers has two campuses – one in Convent Gardens and the other in Cotswolds.
+- Academy of Flowers has two campuses – one in Convent Gardens and the other in the Cotswolds.
 Most of their one-day/evening courses focus on a specific event or topic and are open to absolute beginners.
-Their flagship course, however, is the four-week Floral Design Diploma that will cover all the bases of starting your own floristry business.
-You can expect to pay between £120 and £3,500.
+Their flagship course, however, is the four-week Flower Design Diploma that will cover all the bases of starting your own floristry business.
+You can expect to pay between £220 and £3,500.

 Before signing up for an expensive course or approaching a florist for an apprenticeship, you may want to consider whether you possess the following traits: